ErMezz/PyHiringExercises/README.md

  - 3: Waiting for answer
  - 4: To Do
  - 5: Done
- - 6: Fix graphs, mostly done
+ - 6: Fix graphs, add single bin with all
- - 7: 50%.
-Fix graphs and recheck.
-Noise shape seems ok, check how to calc
+ - 7: Done.
+Fix graphs and func import.
+Check original val.
+Noise shape seems ok, pkpk should be A / (pi*f)
  - 8: 70%.
 Code the eye heigh checkers